mithridate-lulwat/neurips19_neuroai_encoding/README.md

-Companion code for the anonymous submission for NeurIPS'19 Workshop "Real Neurons & Hidden Units: Future directions at the intersection of neuroscience and artificial intelligence".
+Companion code for the accepted paper at NeurIPS'19 Workshop "Real Neurons & Hidden Units: Future directions at the intersection of neuroscience and artificial intelligence".

 "Estimating encoding models of cortical auditory processing using naturalistic stimuli and transfer learning"